SimpleDesk/test/readme.md

 Do not speak to me!
 Do not alter your normal human behavior in any way!
 You know not the elaborate criteria by which you are to be judged!
-Ignore my presence and go about your Earthly business!
+Ignore my presence and go about your Earthly business!!